allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 * The overall improvement in the whole system make this tradeoff worth it.

-* The latency reported by the HLS synthesis report is not accurate, it assumes the generation of log random number executes at each iteration.
-  * It executes once every `#Spins` iterations.

 ## opt5 (opt5)

 * Modify the un-complete boundary check to truly support the variable size of the trotters and the spins.